Why Is My Dental Practice Not Getting New Patients?

 The good news?
 Most of the reasons dental practices struggle to attract patients are fixable.
 Let's diagnose the problem and prescribe the solution.

 When someone searches 'dentist near me' or 'dentist in [your city]', your practice doesn't appear on the first page.
-Studies show 75% of searchers never scroll past the first page of Google results.
+The vast majority of searchers never scroll past the first page of Google results.

 Invest in Local SEO.
 Start with your Google Business Profile—complete every section, add photos weekly, and respond to all reviews.
 Build local citations on directories like Yelp, Healthgrades, and dental-specific sites.
 Create location-specific content on your website.

-Key Stat: 92% of patients use search engines to find healthcare providers
+Key Stat: Most patients use search engines to find healthcare providers

 Patients judge your clinical skills by your website.
 An outdated site with slow loading times, no mobile optimization, or poor design signals that your practice might be behind the times.